kiste1995/Manual_Model_I/docs/source/index.rst

 ===================

 Welcome!
-This is a place to introduce Zeta Bank's robots!
+This is a place to introduce Zeta Bank's robot!

 .. thumbnail:: /_images/robot/CD.jpg
       :width: 800